arao761/InterviewAI/README.md

 ## What is PrepWise?

-PrepWise AI is a comprehensive interview preparation tool that uses artificial intelligence to provide a realistic interview experience.
+InterviewAI is a comprehensive interview preparation tool that uses artificial intelligence to provide a realistic interview experience.
 The platform offers:

 ### Key Features